shawshankkumar/reacher/docs/EDD.md

 - Points system:
   - +2 points for correct guesses
   - -1 point for incorrect guesses
+- Username in session is unique across the platform

 ### 3.2 Clue Generation and City Selection
 - Random clue selection algorithm will pick from the entire City table
 - Option generation will include the correct city and 3 random cities
 - Ensure cities in options are distinct to avoid duplicates

-### 3.3 User Creation and Invite System
+### 3.3 User and Invite System
-- Username must be unique across the platform
+- Username must be unique across all sessions
 - Gravatar image will be generated using session ID hash
 - Invite IDs will be generated as ULIDs with prefix `invi_`
 - Invite links will follow the format: `https://reacher.app/invite/:invite_id`

-### 3.4 Error Handling
+### 3.4 Validation and Error Handling
+- Zod will be used for validating all API requests
 - All endpoints will return appropriate HTTP status codes
 - Error responses will follow the format:
 ```json